 All too often I see clients who have been involved in an accident caused by a driver with minimum limits, have sustained serious injuries that exceed those limits, and have no underinsured motorist coverage or medical payments coverage on their policies.
 And again I hear: “But I have full coverage.”
 Don’t let it be you.
 Be informed and protect yourself.

-At Bertoldo, Baker, Carter & Smith, our Las Vegas personal injury lawyers recognize that you have a lot to deal with and we can honestly say that we will do whatever we can to help you and your family get through this difficult time.
+At Bertoldo, Baker, Carter, Smith & Cullen, our Las Vegas personal injury lawyers recognize that you have a lot to deal with and we can honestly say that we will do whatever we can to help you and your family get through this difficult time.
 For a free consultation, call our offices today at (702) 505-8115.